 - Location and commute time

 Examples of where you may be more flexible:

-- Would like but don’t need added benefits such as the ability to work from home
+- You would like to but don’t need added benefits, such as the ability to work from home.

 - Working at a small business versus a large company